Jharendrajogi/My-First-Repository/README.md

 # My-First-Repository
-This is my First Git  repository
+This is my First Git  repository.
+Author-Jharendra Jogi